-In his view, the Greek philosophers had derived the most essential elements of truth, found in their teaching, from the Old Testament.
-Thus he does not hesitate to declare that many historical Greek philosophers, such as Socrates and Heraclitus, in whose works he was well studied, were unknowing Christians (Apol., i.
+In Justin’s view, the Greek philosophers had the most essential elements of truth but derived it from the Old Testament.
+Thus he declared that many historical Greek philosophers, such as Socrates and Heraclitus, in whose works he was well studied, were unknowing Christians (Apol., i.
 46, ii.
 10).
-However, in his view, the old philosophers had only a part of the Logos (the Word or Wisdom), while the whole is in Christ.
+However, in his view, the Greek philosophers had only a part of the Logos (the Word or the Wisdom), while the whole is in Christ.

 Justin Martyr identified Jesus with the Logos of John 1 and Revelation 19, He also identified Jesus with the Angel of the LORD and with many other Theophanies of the Old Testament.
 He used this argument to convince Jews of the truth of Christianity.